VCityTeam/hera_utils/README.md

 argo_server.define_argo_server_part_of_environment()
 ```

-Your python script (more precisely, your Experiment expressed as a python script) can now proceed with expressing its dependencies, that is its environment (of execution), input and layout
+Your Python script (more precisely, your Experiment expressed as a Python script) can now proceed with expressing its dependencies, that is its environment (of execution), input and layout

 ```python
 from environment import numerical_experiment_environment